 Annually reported data on riverine and directs inputs are quality assured and approved by national data reporters and data assurers.
-Assessment dataset for 1995-2015 based on the reported data was established after expert reviewing and filling data gaps in.
+Assessment dataset for 1995-2019 based on the reported data was established after expert reviewing and filling data gaps in.
 Riverine data are flow normalized for individual rivers.
-Input from unmonitored areas aggregated and normalized for sub-basin.
-EMEP delivered actual and climate normalize annual nitrogen deposition data.
-For information about normalization of airborne and flow normalization of waterborne input data, see Annexes 9.3 and 9.4 of the PLC-5.5 report (HELCOM 2015) and Larsen and Svendsen (2019).
+Input from unmonitored areas are aggregated and normalized for sub-basin.
+EMEP delivered actual and weather-normalized annual nitrogen deposition data.
+For information about normalization of airborne and flow normalization of waterborne input data, see chapter 10 and annex 6 of PLC guidelines (HELCOM in press) and Larsen and Svendsen (2021, in press).